loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 #import "Prelude.typ": *

 = Goals and planning
-  This chapter will define what the goals are, why they are interesting, and give an estimate of what needs to be done.
+This chapter will define what the goals are, why they are interesting, and estimate what needs to done.

 #green_text[
   == Language extensions